ifwe/bruce/doc/design.md

 messages within a topic are grouped by partition into message sets.

 For a given topic within a produce request, all AnyPartition messages are assigned to the same partition.
-To facilitate choosing a partition, the send thread for a given broker has access to an array of available partitions for the topic such that the lead replica for each partition is located at the broker.
-The send thread chooses a partition by cycling through this vector in a round-robin manner.
+To facilitate choosing a partition, the dispatcher thread for a given broker has access to an array of available partitions for the topic such that the lead replica for each partition is located at the broker.
+The dispatcher thread chooses a partition by cycling through this vector in a round-robin manner.
 For instance, suppose that topic T has available partitions { P1, P2, P3, P4, P5 }.
 Suppose that the lead replica for each of { P1, P3, P4 } is hosted by broker B, while the lead replica for each of the other partitions is hosted on some other broker.
-Then for a given produce request, the send thread for B will choose one of { P1, P3, P4 } as the assigned partition for all AnyPartition messages with topic T.  Let's assume that partition P3 is chosen.
-Then P4 will be chosen for the next produce request containing AnyPartition messages for T, P1 will be chosen next, and the send thread will continue cycling through the array in a round-robin manner.
+Then for a given produce request, the dispatcher thread for B will choose one of { P1, P3, P4 } as the assigned partition for all AnyPartition messages with topic T.  Let's assume that partition P3 is chosen.
+Then P4 will be chosen for the next produce request containing AnyPartition messages for T, P1 will be chosen next, and the dispatcher thread will continue cycling through the array in a round-robin manner.
 For a given topic within a produce request, once a partition is chosen for all AnyPartition messages, the messages are grouped into a single message set along with all PartitionKey messages that map to the chosen partition.
 PartitionKey messages for T that map to other partitions are grouped into additional message sets.

 ### Message Compression